Gardendale High School: Campus

 A merger was proposed in 2007 between GHS and nearby Fultondale High School, but it was cancelled by Superintendent Phil Hammonds.
 In the aftermath of the scuttled merger, the district announced plans for construction of a new $46 million school building that would include separate competition and practice gyms, a 600-seat auditorium and 100-seat lecture hall, with potential future expansion to add as many as 32 additional classrooms down the road.
 The expansion would allow the school's 960 student enrollment to be expanded to accommodate 1,457 students.
 Demolition of the old school was completed in 2009.

 The new high school officially opened in February 2010.
 Once all students had transferred to the new high school campus the Rogers campus was demolished.
 A new baseball stadium as well as a soccer field were built on the site of the former Rogers campus.
 The high school basketball teams began playing their home games in the new gymnasium in the fall of 2010.

 The school's football stadium was originally called Rocket Stadium but the name was changed to Driver Stadium later to honor L.E.
 Driver, the man who was responsible for the stadium lighting (a former Alabama Power employee) who later became the city's parks director.
 During the 1970s, it was the largest capacity on-campus high school stadium in Jefferson County and second largest overall; Legion Field in Birmingham, home field of several city schools, was the largest.
 The stadium hosted several Dental Clinic Charity football games as well as one Crippled Children's Classic charity football game during the 1970s.

 With the building of the new school facility, a new baseball park was constructed on the site of the former Rogers Building.
 In turn, a new softball field replaced the old baseball diamond, just across the street from Bragg Middle School.
 A new soccer field, which also serves as a practice field for both football and band, was built next to the new baseball park.

+Student Profile

+Enrollment for grades 9-12 for the 2023-2024 school year is 1063.
+About 50.2% of students are male, and about 49.8% are female.

+Approximately 58.4% of students are white, 29.4% are African-American, 8.1% are Hispanic, and 4.1% are other races/ethnicities.
+Roughly 47.8% of students qualify for free or reduced-price lunch.

+The average graduation rate for Gardendale High School is 89%.
+Approximately 19% of its students meet or exceed proficiency standards in mathematics, while 26% meet or exceed proficiency standards in reading.

+The average ACT score for GHS students is 22 and the average SAT composite is 1070.